jamesbowman/py-bteve/docs/index.rst

       This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

+  .. method:: ColorA(alpha)

+      Set the current color alpha

+      :param int alpha: alpha for the current color.
+Range 0-255.
+The initial value is 255

+      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

   .. method:: ColorMask(r, g, b, a)

       Enable and disable writing of frame buffer color components